 On July 29, 2014, Leo Morris aka Idris Muhammad died aged 73.
 He was drummer whose drumming crossed over several musical styles including funk, jazz, and rhythm and blues and has performed and recorded extensively with many famous musicians, including Pharoah Sanders, Gene Ammons, Fats Domino, Roberta Flack, Grover Washington, Sam Cooke, Curtis Mayfield, Lou Donaldson, Bob James, Randy Weston, Bobbi Humphrey, Andrew Hill, Bob Stewart, Sonny Stitt, Ahmad Jamal, John Scofield, George Coleman, Paul Desmond, Grant Green, Stanley Turrentine, Joe Lovano, Tisziji Munoz, Roots, Freddie Hubbard, George Benson, Reuben Wilson and Leon Spencer.

 On July 26, 2015, John Weldon Cale aka J.J.
 Cale, died aged 74.
-Being singer-songwriter and guitarist, he is regarded as one of the originators of the “Tulsa Sound”, style based on blues, country, rockabilly and jazz.
-His unique singing and guitar playing style influenced big number of music artists including Mark Knopfler, Neil Young and Eric Clapton who described him as “one of the most important artists in the history of rock”.
-Songs composed by Cale have been recorded by many famous artists including Eric Clapton; Lynyrd Skynyrd, John Mayer, Johnny Cash, Bobby Bare; Jerry Garcia; Waylon Jennings, Dr. Hook; Captain Beefheart, Freddie King; Beck, Lucinda Williams, Iron and Wine, Ben Bridwell, Asha Puthli and others.
+He was a singer-songwriter and musician (guitar), regarded as one of the originators of the “Tulsa Sound”, a style based on blues, country, rockabilly, and jazz.
+His unique singing and guitar playing style influenced big number of music artists including Mark Knopfler, Neil Young, and Eric Clapton who described him as “one of the most important artists in the history of rock”.
+Songs composed by Cale have been recorded by many famous artists including Eric Clapton, Lynyrd Skynyrd, John Mayer, Johnny Cash, Bobby Bare, Jerry Garcia, Waylon Jennings, Dr. Hook, Captain Beefheart, Freddie King, Beck, Lucinda Williams, Iron and Wine, Ben Bridwell, and Asha Puthli.

 On July 21, 2004, Jerrald King “Jerry” Goldsmith died aged 75.
 He was composer and orchestra conductor, best known for his movie and television work.
 Goldsmith composed scores for big number of movies including Logan’s Run, Planet of the Apes, Patton, Chinatown, The Wind and the Lion, The Omen, The Boys from Brazil, Night Crossing, Alien, Poltergeist, The Secret of NIMH, Gremlins, Hoosiers,Total Recall, Basic Instinct, Rudy, Air Force One, L.A.
 Confidential, Mulan, The Mummy, the three Rambo and five Star Trek movies.
 In his career, Goldsmith collaborated with some of world best known movie directors, including Robert Wise, Howard Hawks, Otto Preminger, Joe Dante, Roman Polanski , Ridley Scott, Steven Spielberg, Paul Verhoeven and Franklin J. Schaffner.
 In 1976, Goldsmith was awarded with “Oscar” for the movie The Omen.